Sustainable Wedding Ring Ideas for the Environmentally Conscious

 Leather rings are also a great option for a naturally sourced wedding ring, especially when the leather is sourced from tanneries that use sustainable practices.
 The leather industry has made great strides in sustainability in recent years and we get our leather from a reputable supplier right here in the USA.

+If you're interested in planning a more sustainable wedding, check out this Wilder Weddings blog where you can find some great tips on sustainable travel, food and more!
 At Rustic & Main, we're dedicated to creating sustainable wedding rings that are inspired by nature.
 Contact us today to learn more about our rings, and the materials we use to make them.